 In a class, your focus is both internal and external.
 You’re listening to the teacher and watching the demonstrations while also paying attention to what’s going on inside of you.

 When you practice at home, there is no need to focus on anything external, so 100% of your attention is on how your body feels, what your breath is doing and how your mind is reacting.
-You can read more about this in my post How to start a home yoga practice.

 When I talk about building a home practice, I’m not talking about using a DVD either.
 DVDs can be useful and it might be how you begin to get into the habit of practicing at home, but in essence, it’s exactly the same as going to class because your focus is still largely external.